-For St. Paul and Online students, academic advising is provided by the Office of Student Success and Retention.
+Academic advising is provided by the Office of Student Success and Retention.
 Students are introduced to a Student Success Advisor (SSA) once they enroll in classes.
 The SSA will provide helpful information and resources for students to maintain and track their academic progress and degree completion, and is readily available to answer course and/or program related questions when they arise.
 The Office of Student Success and Retention seeks to be a consistent entity in the lives of students, initiating regular communication with students through the academic year.
 Additionally, students are highly encouraged to initiate conversations with their SSA as needed.